top of page

 response. â€‹

-Autophagyt, without doubt, is an evolutionary trait arising from natural selection and appears to be designed to make the organism stronger as a response, or adaptiation, to environmental stress or periods of famine.
+Autophagy, without doubt, is an evolutionary trait arising from natural selection and appears to be designed to make the organism stronger as a response, or adaptiation, to environmental stress or periods of famine.
 This trait manifests itself in many organisms that survive in harsh conditions.
 It is long evident that organisms that live in sea were adverse conditions not only tend to live longer, they live with a remarkable abilities to stay healthy and ward off cancer and other age related disease. â€‹

 At AIM we utilize a combination of FDA approved drugs combined with other supplements in order to facilitate autophagy and control certain side effects.
 This treatment has been shown to restore function in several types of cells translating to improved metrics in several health indices.
-In addition, it has also been shown to ward off cancer at every stage by preventing or impeding angiogenisis, as well as inducing apoptosis (the process of inducing cellular death of cancer cells.
+In addition, it has also been shown to ward off cancer at every stage by preventing or impeding angiogenisis, as well as inducing apoptosis (the process of inducing cellular death of cancer cells).

 Aging Intervention Medicine